heyLu/dllearner-nlp/README.md

     - is able to use a number of different tools, but using the same output format for all of them

-FRED is the only tool that does semantic analysis, but it often generates classes on its own.
-Creating a custom analyzer might be a better way to extract tuples from text.
+Only FRED and OpenCalais support semantic analysis.
+Fred often generates classes on its own, which requires mapping them back to something we can use or ignoring them.
+OpenCalais does not generate fixed relations, it just returns triples in SPO-form.

 Even though NERD only does entity extraction, it might still be useful because it allows us to use a number of different apis.